Weight Loss with Hypothyroidism Success Story – Step by Step Case Study

 **Update: Patient now has a lost a total of 60 pounds which is 20 pounds lower than what she was able to do with her gastric bypass surgery - more info at the end of the article including testimonial**

 - My Thoughts: Chronic yo-yo dieting leads to increased levels of Reverse T3 and Thyroid resistance.
 It can also lead to Leptin resistance.
-NEVER do these kind of diets!
+NEVER do this kind of diet!

 Before she came to see me she was most recently seen by another "holistic" provider who put her on a ton of supplements - but she never actually lost weight.